danielabar/meblog/src/markdown/dockerize-rails-app-for-dev-debug-and-testing.md

 ## 2. Run one-time database setup

 This project makes use of `db/seeds.rb` to initialize the database with some sample data, which should only run on first time setup.
-The solution is to use an ephemeral container, based on the app image to issue the `rake db:reset` command, if the `INIT_DB` environment variable is set.
+The solution is to use an ephemeral container, based on the app image to issue the `rake db:reset` command, if the `INIT_DBS` environment variable is set.
 This will drop the database if it already exists, then run `db:setup` which will create the database, load the schema (defined in `db/schema.rb` which gets populated every time a new migration is added), and run `db:seed` to populate the database.

 Aside: See this [Stack Overflow Answer](https://stackoverflow.com/a/10302357/3991687) for an explanation of what all the various `rake db:xxx` tasks do.